druvisc/node-websocket-chat-server/README.md

 `npm start`

-See `config.js` for confgiuration options.
+See `config.js` for configuration options.